-Experiencing muscle tightness after workout?
-Tight muscles are not only frustrating and painful, but can also limit movement.
+Experiencing muscle tightness after a workout?
+Tight muscles are not only frustrating and painful but can also limit movement.

 Tightness is a Feeling, Not Just a Mechanical Condition

 Knowing how to manage and prevent tight muscles will help keep you exercising.
 Muscles can tighten up for a number of reasons.

 “What people commonly feel as ‘tight’ muscles are muscles that have knots or adhesions, otherwise known as trigger points,” says physical therapist Tom Biggart, CSCS, CISSN, co-owner of EBM Fitness Solutions in Danvers, Massachusetts.

 Stretching that muscle may only make the knot—and the feeling of tension—stronger.

 Instead, you should try the following steps:

 Foam rolling breaks up the restriction and helps return the muscle to its normal resting position to take away the sensation of tightness.
 Keep the rolling sessions brief—three minutes is plenty—but roll them frequently.
 Prevent future muscle tightness by rolling out once a day or on days you workout.

 Your muscles respond to what you teach them.
 If you sit all the time, they’ll get “stuck” in that posture.
 That’s why it’s important to train them to work through a healthy range of motion with exercises like squats and lunges.
 One study published in the Journal of Strength & Conditioning Research found that exercisers who did resistance training for five weeks improved their hamstring and hip flexibility as well as their peers who participated in a static stretching program.